ghndrx/tf-variable-demo/README.md

   default = "us-central1"
 }
 ```
-In summary, Terraform supports various methods to input variables, each with its own use case.
-You can choose the method that best suits your needs and preferences.
+In summary, Terraform supports various methods for inputting variables, each with a unique priority that determines the final value assignment.
+When working with Terraform, it's essential to consider these priorities to ensure the correct values are used during the execution of your Terraform configuration.